openstack/manila/doc/source/admin/shared-file-systems-crud-share.rst

    created.
 In this mode the Shared File Systems service expects that administrator has some bare metal storage with some net interface.

 #.
-The :command:`manila create` command creates a share.
+The :command:`openstack share create` command creates a share.
 This command does the
    following things:

    * The :ref:`manila-scheduler <shared_file_systems_scheduling>` service will